 Why Carl Wong created LivingLens

-I am a market researcher.
+I am a Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... researcher.
 That’s what I did for twenty-five years.
 The first 10 years were in a big corporate office.
 Then I left and set up my own market research agency and that sort of evolved into LivingLens.

 The reason we did that is that we were spending lots of money on understanding the customer, but we weren’t necessarily driving change in large organisations.